Do you know what a tender is? Why should you care?

 Sometimes, a group of companies or authorities will get together to form a consortium.
 Like a co-operative, they’re hoping that by getting together and advertising a huge contract, they can get better value for money from their suppliers for goods or services.

-Either way, they need to choose someone else to do this work.
+Either way, they need to choose someone else to do this work and make a formal offer.
 If they’re in the public sector or have a private-sector project worth over a specific amount, they are actually required by law to issue a call for tenders.

 Now let’s look at it from the point of view from the company with the contract:

-- The company looking to complete their project will issue a notice that this contract is available.
-Typically, this will have some detail, for example, the scope, range, geographical location and other contract conditions of the work project.
+- The company looking to complete their project will issue a contract notice to the market.
+Typically, this will have some detail, for example, the scope, range, geographical location and other contract conditions of the work project, so suitable bidders understand the work in question.

 - They will ask for expressions of interest, followed by more information in a pre-qualification questionnaire, followed by even more information in a tender document.

-You and other potential suppliers will put bids to supply this information.
+You and other potential suppliers will submit bids to supply this information.
 Some will fall at the first hurdle, others will get through to pre-qualification, and fewer still will be asked to complete the full tender response documentation.
-And one, or maybe two, suppliers will win the bid.
+And after evaluation from the buyer, one (or more if the contract is a framework) suppliers will win the bid.

 Why is the tender process marked this way?

 A tender is evaluated this way to ensure transparency and fairness.
-All suppliers will be marked against a matrix of scores which ensure the company that offers the best value for money and products or services will be appointed as a supplier.
-This is particularly important, of course, when it comes to spending the public’s money.
+All suppliers will be marked against a matrix of scores which ensure the company that offers the best value for money and products or services will be appointed as a supplier via a formal offer.
+This is particularly important, of course, when it comes to spending the public’s money, so it is not just evaluated on the bid price.

 ✓ So what is a tender?
 It’s a vital way for you to win more business and get involved in more industry sectors yourself.